Active ingredient

 If you are not sure if any of the above apply to you, talk to your doctor, nurse or pharmacist before having Epilim Injection.

-Please tell your doctor, nurse or pharmacist if you are taking or have recently taken any other medicines.
+Tell your doctor, nurse or pharmacist if you are taking, have recently taken or might take any other medicines.
 This includes medicines you buy without a prescription, including herbal medicines.
 This is because Epilim Injection can affect the way some other medicines work.
+Also, some medicines can affect the way Epilim Injection works.

 Alcohol intake is not recommended during treatment.